 Online safety is an integrated and interwoven theme with other safeguarding considerations.
 It is essential that the DSL takes a lead on ensuring that interventions are effective.
-This means coordinating support and engaging with other colleagues in the setting who may have more technological expertise such as the IT manager.
+This

 Long Sutton C of E Primary School is committed to addressing online safety issues around content, contact, conduct and commerce.
 This includes: